jamulussoftware/jamuluswebsite/_posts/2021-01-05-Jamulus-Sound-Devices.md

 **Windows**: Works great.
 [ASIO driver Windows 7 to 10](https://mediadl.musictribe.com/download/software/behringer/UMC/UMC-Driver_4-59-0.zip)

-**macOS**: Works great (measured interface latency with Oblique Audio RTL Utility, 48000 64 samples and cable from output to input on Mac OS X Big Sur: `10.625ms`.
+**macOS**: Works great (measured interface latency with Oblique Audio RTL Utility, 48000 64 samples and cable from output to input on Mac OS X Big Sur: `10.625 ms`.
 Note this is **only the interface latency** not the latency in Jamulus)

 **Linux**: Works great (measured interface latency of UMC202HD with `alsa_delay hw:1 hw:1 48000 64 2` and cable from output to microphone input on Debian 10: `8.451 ms`.
 Note this is **only the interface latency** not the latency in Jamulus)